Roger Miller (rock musician): Early life

 Miller was born in Ann Arbor, Michigan, on February 24, 1952.
 His father was a professor of ichthyology, which prompted frequent travel to the Western United States during summers—in search of fish in isolated springs in the desert for comparison with the fossil record—in which he brought his son along.
-These expeditions informed his later artistic outlook, which incorporate themes of nature, harsh environments, the passage of time and self-reliance.
+These expeditions informed his later artistic outlook, which incorporates themes of nature, harsh environments, the passage of time, and self-reliance.

 Miller began piano lessons at the age of 6.
 In middle school, he studied the french horn in band class, and at age 13, he picked up the guitar.

 Sproton Layer (1960s)

 Inspired by Jimi Hendrix and Detroit-area bands like the Stooges, the SRC, and the MC5, Miller formed several garage bands in his teens, starting with the Sky High Purple Band in 1967.
-With brothers Benjamin (Ben) Miller and Laurence B. (Larry) Miller, he formed Sproton Layer in fall 1969; Miller played bass guitar and was the primary singer and songwriter.
+With brothers Benjamin (Ben) Miller and Laurence B. (Larry) Miller, he formed Sproton Layer in the fall of 1969; Miller played bass guitar and was the primary singer and songwriter.
 They recorded a demo for an album in 1970; these recordings were collected and released in 1992 and again in 2011 as With Magnetic Fields Disrupted.
 The Miller brothers have an occasional ongoing collaboration called M3.

-Attending CalArts in 1976, majoring in composition, Miller also studied piano and French Horn, and studied music by 20th century experimental composers like John Cage and Karlheinz Stockhausen.
+Attending CalArts in 1976, majoring in composition, Miller also studied piano and French Horn, and studied music by 20th-century experimental composers like John Cage and Karlheinz Stockhausen.
 He dropped out of college in favor of punk rock.